20 euro cent coin: Potential designs

 Austria, Germany and Greece will also at some point need to update their designs to comply with guidelines stating they must include the issuing state's name or initial, and not repeat the denomination of the coin (Austria only).
-On the other hand, Slovenia, Greece, and Luxembourg have to comply with the star rule.
+On the other hand, Slovenia and Greece have to comply with the star rule.

 In addition, there are several EU states that have not yet adopted the euro.
 While some of them have already agreed upon their coin designs, these are not yet minted as it is not known exactly when they will adopt the currency.
 See enlargement of the Eurozone for expected entry dates of these countries.